jetbrains-academy/CppBasics/MemoryManagement/TypeCastsAndCStrings/CStringSplit/task.md

 std::cout << res[1] << "\n";
 ```

-This function takes as its first argument `str` the string that needs to be split.
+This function takes three arguments.
+The first argument, `str`, is the string that needs to be split.
-The second argument `seps` is a string consisting of separator characters.
+The second, `seps`, is a string consisting of separator characters.
-The third argument `res` is a reference to a pointer to the resulting array of strings –
+The third argument, `res`, is a reference to a pointer to the resulting array of strings,
-the function should store the pointer to the resulting array into this argument.
+where the function should store the pointer to the array.
 Finally, the function should return the size of the resulting array,
 that is the number of split substrings.

-If the original string contains several subsequent separator characters,
+If the original string contains several consecutive separator characters,
-they should be all skipped.
+they should all be skipped.
 That is, the function should not
-add to the result any empty substrings occurring "between" subsequent separator characters.
+add any empty substrings occurring "between" consecutive separator characters to the result.

 If there are no substrings, the function should return `0`
 and store `nullptr` into the `res` argument.

-Otherwise, the function should allocate a sufficient amount of memory to store
+Otherwise, the function should allocate a sufficient amount of memory to store both
 the resulting array and all the substrings.
-Each substring has to be allocated separately.
+Each substring must be allocated separately.
 Going back to the example above, the user should be able to free the
 memory allocated by the function in the following manner: